How are we doing?

 We want to make sure that we are delivering high quality services and the only way we know whether we are getting things right is if you get involved and give us your views.

-Our Register of Interested Tenants currently includes 248 members.
-There are 267 members on our Tenant Panel and 173 members on the Reader Panel.
-Many have joined more than one panel and we have a total of 408 tenants who are happy to give us their views in formal consultations, by phone or email.
-Our Reader Panel will be looking at new documents and publications to make sure they are clear and easy to understand.
+We currently have 342 members on our Register of Interested Tenants, Tenant Panel and Reader Panel.
+These are tenants who are happy to give us their views on formal consultations or looking at new documents and publications to make sure they are clear and easy to understand.

 We value your feedback - it really does make a difference!
 If you would like to join any or all of our panels, please contact us on 01224 423000, email us at customer.participation@langstane-ha.co.uk or visit the Getting Involved page for more information.

-NETRALT meetings are now being held in hybrid format.
-This means members can attend either face to face or virtually.
-Meetings are being arranged at various locations as landlords are hosting meetings on a rota basis.
+NETRALT meetings continue to be hybrid, meaning you can attend in either face to face or virtually.
+Meetings continue to be arranged at various locations as landlords are hosting meetings on a rota basis.

 Anyone can make a complaint to us, including the representative of someone who is dissatisfied with our service.
 We will need to have your permission to speak with anyone wishing to complain on your behalf.